ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/DEVELOPER_GUIDE.md

            android:value="[LICENSE_KEY_HERE]" />
 ```

-**Why it's safe to commit**: The license key is cryptographically tied to the bundle ID `com.github.activityspacelab.wellbeingmapper.guateng` and will not function with any other app package name, making it safe to include in version control.
+**Why it's safe to commit**: The license key is cryptographically tied to the bundle ID `com.github.activityspacelab.wellbeingmapper.gauteng` and will not function with any other app package name, making it safe to include in version control.

 ### Required Import Pattern
 Always import the plugin with the `bg` namespace to avoid class name conflicts: